-The subject of Irene Zweig's paintings is color.
-She uniquely carries on the tradition of color field painting by creating a color palette from her own water-color/mixed media paintings deconstructed into triangles and reformed onto a grid.
-The eye interprets the original message subliminally, while at the same time, the construct of component triangles remains.
-The result is one of contemplative balance and harmony.
+Irene Zweig furthers the tradition of color field painting by creating a unique palette from her own abstract watercolors that are deconstructed into triangles and meticulously reformed onto wooden panels.
+The eye interprets the original message subliminally, while the construct of component triangles remains.
+The work also bridges American Impressionism, specifically pointillism.
+Contemplative harmonious balance is a constant in Zweig’s abstract paintings that loosely reflect land and water, and generally take their titles from classical music.

 “The composition is an intellectual exercise as well as a foray into experiments with paint.
 It’s very thoughtful and intriguing.
 There’s incredible depth to [Zweig’s paintings].
 Intriguing is the word that keeps coming to mind.
 When I saw a series [squares of sublimity] I was very taken with them.
 They’re both highly structured and very, very beautiful.
 Very evocative.”